kwikteam/phy-doc/kwik-model.md

 phy 0.2.0 will integrate the entire toolchain to go from raw data to Kwik files, and you won't need to use the external `klusta` program anymore.

+> Currently, the `klusta` program may complete in minutes to hours, days, or even weeks for the largest datasets.
+We will make this process considerably faster (notably using parallelization) in phy 0.2.0 and later.

 ### Opening a dataset